bonsai trees

 Known as Portulacaria afra, this bonsai is originally from the African continent.
 They may produce flowers sometimes, but it is not very common to do so.

-Another similar variety is crassula ovata.
+Another similar variety to the jade bonsai tree is crassula ovata.
 They will thrive best when placed indoors.
 However, they will also need to be exposed to the full sun.

 Hawaiian Umbrella Bonsai Tree